A Walk in Jardín Botánico Guillermo Piñeres, Cartagena, Colombia

 Make sure you take the path to Jacquin’s Garden.
-It seems to be un-maintained, and I guess that means the animals feel more at home because that is where I saw a couple of huge lizards right on the path.
-They were surprisingly fast to run (and climb) away from me when I tried to get a photo.
+It seems to be un-maintained, and I guess that means the animals feel more at home.
+I saw a couple of huge lizards right on the path.
+They were fast and ran away from me when I tried to get a photo.

 I managed to get one of this much smaller lizard.

-Of course, there’s also lots of plants.
+Of course, there are also lots of plants.
 Some of the dedicated sections included palms, medicinal, fruits, ornamental, etc.

 And even a small waterfall.

-In fact, a stream runs right through the middle of the place which gives it a nice ambience, and also attracts mosquitoes.
-There’s lots of mosquitoes.
+In fact, a stream runs right through the middle of the place.
+It gives it a nice ambiance, and also attracts mosquitoes.
+There are lots of mosquitoes.